 How to Improve Your Listening Skills?

-Effective listening skills mean being able to display interest in the topic discussed and being able to understand the information provided by the speaker.
+Having effective listening skills means being able to display interest in the topic discussed and understand the information provided.
 In today’s society, the ability to communicate effectively is becoming increasingly important.
 Although the ability to speak effectively is a highly sought-after skill, developing effective listening skills is often not regarded in the same respect.

 In fact, listening is just as important as speaking.
 Being a good listener helps solve problems, resolve conflicts, and improve relationships.
 In the workplace, effective listening contributes to fewer errors, less wasted time, and improved accuracy.
-Effective listening builds friendships and careers.
+Effective listening helps build friendships and careers.

 Five ways to improve your listening skills

 1. Face the speaker and give them your attention

 It is difficult to talk to someone who is constantly looking around.
 Make sure to face the speaker, maintain eye contact, and give them your undivided attention.
 In Western cultures, eye contact is necessary for effective communication.
 Although shyness, uncertainty, or cultural taboos may inhibit eye contact, try your best to make sure the speaker knows that they have your full attention.

 Do not judge or mentally criticize what the speaker is telling you.
 Doing so can compromise your ability to take in what is being said.
 Never exhibit judgmental behavior, as it compromises your effectiveness as a listener.
 You can evaluate what was said after the speaker is finished talking, but don’t do so while you are still listening to them.

 Let the speaker finish what they are saying and don’t be a sentence-grabber.
 Interrupting the speaker or prohibiting them from finishing what they are saying can indicate disrespect to the speaker.
 Often, interrupting the speaker mid-sentence interrupts their train of thought and can easily destroy a productive conversation.